 I'd like to finish it in natural wood colour though.

 Not another kayak but a new paddle!

 To the unitiated, including me until recently, used to a standard Euro style paddle the traditional Greenland paddle, with no feather angle and a thin blade, looks unsophisticated and not very powerful.
 However, after trying out a friend's Greenland paddle, while at sea in a strong wind, I came away extremely impressed with it's style, efficiency and ease of paddling.
 Unlike a high tech euro paddle in fibreglass or carbon fibre (although you can also buy carbon fire Greenland Paddles) they also look reasonably easy to make so - next project I am going to make myself a nice wooden one of these!
-Would suit the style of the NDK Greenlander Pro Kayak perfectly.
+Would suit the style of the Anas Acuta or NDK Greenlander Pro Kayak perfectly.

 Update - I am an absolute convert to this style of paddle to the extent that my carbon fibre and fibreglass Werner Corryvrekan paddle has been relegated for use as my spare split paddle and my primary paddle is now a beautiful wooden Greenland Paddle that was custom made for me.